levuthuynga/Portfolio/README.md

 Hi!
 I'm Le Vu Thuy Nga and welcome to my Portfolio.
 I graduated from Hanoi Foreign Trade University where I majored in International Business Economics.

 Data Analysis came to me through Google Data Analytic Course, which gave me inspiration to dive deeper into this field.
 The more I learn, the more I realize there are many things I don't know, which excites me to continue my journey to become a data analyst.
+It amazes me how much we can

+I understand that my knowlegde is in theory more than in reality, these projects reflect my innocent view about business and data analysis.
+I hope to encounter more reality cases to increase my knowledge
 <br />

 ## Projects